 Campus Life at Kuwala

-Our education stream is consistent with the National Malawian School curriculum with all students participating in the national exams required to achieve passing grades.
+Our education stream is consistent with the National Malawian School curriculum, with all students participating in the national exams required for passing grades.
 The school is designed to offer a secondary education program for Malawian Forms One through Four (consistent with grades 9-12 in Canada).
 Kuwala teachers are all Malawian certified teachers qualified to deliver these Forms of the curriculum.

-Beyond the core education, our students learn how to live and operate in a fully modern environment with most of our students for the first time experiencing secure housing, modern washrooms and bedrooms, regular meals through our cafeteria, access to electricity and a modern school curriculum.
+Beyond the core education, our students learn how to live and operate in a thoroughly modern environment, with most of our students for the first time experiencing secure housing, modern washrooms and bedrooms, regular meals through our cafeteria, access to electricity and a modern school curriculum.
 Additional development in the areas of horticulture and sports compliments their overall development.

 The school has 13 classes: English, literature, Chichewa language and literature, mathematics, physics, chemistry, history, geography, social studies, biology, agriculture, bible studies, and computer studies.
 All students in junior secondary school take Form One and Two.

 In Form Three and Four, students continue to take the required courses in; agriculture, biology, mathematics, English language and literature, and Chichewa language and literature.
 Students then select their elective courses in; chemistry/physics, geography/history, and social studies/bible studies.